-9. Lack of a human rights policy
+- 9. Lack of a human rights policy

-Sovereign mandatory indicator:
+- Sovereign mandatory indicators

-15. GHG intensity
+- 15. GHG intensity

-16. Investee countries subject to social violations
+- 16. Investee countries subject to social violations

-More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-B0ED-84FC06E090BF
+More detailed information on the manner in which BNPP AM considers principal adverse impacts of investment decisions on sustainability factors taking due account of the size, the nature and scale of its activities and the types of financial products managed can be found in the BNPP AM SFDR disclosure statement: sustainability risk integration and Principal Adverse Impacts considerations.